-The high-jump challenge will be changed toward a landing challenge which will focus on absorbing shocks and thus on soft robotics.
+The high-jump challenge is changed toward a Parkour challenge where the robot has to go up on a platform and then go down without falling landing challenge which will focus on absorbing shocks and thus on soft robotics.

 On the same trend, a standing-up challenge will be introduced for adult size robots.
 This technical challenge will then evolve toward falling robots with the aim of removing robot handlers on the long-term.